CY 3740 / CY 5770 - Systems Security

 - An understanding of computer architecture, networks, and HTTP is

-good to have, but we will cover the basics.
+great to have, but we will cover the essentials.
+You are required to

 Grading